The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 Robert Beall (figure 19) the President and Chief Executive Officer of the CF Foundation to 2015, retired from his position after 21 years having first joined the CFF in 1980.
 During his 35 years of work at the CFF, substantial progress was made in CF research and drug development, resulting in an increase in patient life expectancy from 18 year to many patients living well into their 40s.

-Dr Preston Campbell III (figure 20) previously Executive Vice President for Medical Affaires succeeded Bob Beall as Chief Executive Officier of the CF Foundation in 2015.
+Dr Preston Campbell III (fig. 19) previously Executive Vice President for Medical Affaires succeeded Bob Beall as Chief Executive Officier of the CF Foundation in 2015.
 He qualified at the University of Virginia Medical School, completed his pediatric residency as chief resident at Vanderbilt University School of Medicine, earned a diploma from the Liverpool (England) School of Tropical Medicine and served as Director of Pediatrics at the Centre Medical Beraca, LaPointe, Haiti.
 He returned to Vanderbilt to complete his pulmonary training, joined the faculty and served as the Director of the Cystic Fibrosis Center at Vanderbilt.
 In 1998, Dr. Campbell joined the CF Foundation as the executive vice president for medical affairs, overseeing clinical research, the CF Foundation’s network of specialty care centers and training programs.
-Dr. Campbell has received numerous awards, including recognition in The Best Doctors in America.
+Dr. Campbell has received numerous awards, including recognition in The Best Doctors in America At the end 2019 Preston Campbell retired as CEO and was succeeded by Michael Boyle

 Further information on the CF Foundation available from the website (www.cff.org).